LaxarJS/laxar-patterns/docs/api/lib.resources.md

 [`#ResourceHandler.registerResourceFromFeature`](#ResourceHandler.registerResourceFromFeature).
 The publisher returns the promise returned by the underlying event bus call.

+By default a handler for `replaceRequest` events of the underlying resource is added.
+This handler caches the most recently published version of a resource and publishes it again, if a `replaceRequest` event for this resource is received.
+Note that eny changes imposed on the resource via `didUpdate` events are ignored and won't be reflected on the cached resource.

 ##### Parameters

 | Property | Type | Description |